 Spouses of employees are invited to attend classes with their spouses free of charge, provided there is adequate room available.
 Attendance will not be recorded, nor will credit be received for this personal enrichment experience.
-This invitation is restricted to the same course as your spouse is attending.
+This invitation is restricted to the same course the spouse is taking.
 One set of class handouts will be distributed to each couple.